Hornbill-Docs/servicemanager-config/servicemanager-config/advanced-analytics/advanced-analytics.md

 * **Widget type**: Data chart.
 This can be selected under the widget properties.
 Data charts can include line, bar, and pie charts.
 * **Data series**: This is where you select the measure you created for daily active incidents.
 The widget will use the data from this measure to populate the chart.
 * **Chart type**: Line.
 This will display the data points connected by lines, making it easier to see trends.
 * **Sample period**: Start of last month.
 This will display data from the beginning of the previous month to the current date, allowing you to analyze recent trends in active incidents.
-Compared to the measure, which retains data for the last 12 days, this widget will show a broader range of data, providing a more comprehensive view of incident activity over time.
+Compared to the measure, which displays data for the last 12 days, this widget can show a broader range of data, providing a more comprehensive view of incident activity over time.

 ### Dashboard